Contents of this page

 It is important to understand that electronegativities are properties of atoms that are chemically bound to each other; there is no way of measuring the electronegativity of an isolated atom.

-electronegativity periodic trendsBecause there is no single definition of electronegativity, any numerical scale for measuring it must of necessity be somewhat arbitrary.
+Moreover, the same atom can exhibit different electronegativities in different chemical environments, so the "electronegativity of an element" is only a general guide to its chemical behavior rather than an exact specification of its behavior in a particular compound.
+Nevertheless, electronegativity is eminently useful in summarizing the chemical behavior of an element.
+You will make considerable use of electronegativity when you study chemical bonding and the chemistry of the individual elements.Because there is no single definition of electronegativity, any numerical scale for measuring it must of necessity be somewhat arbitrary.
 Most such scales are themselves based on atomic properties that are directly measurable and which relate in one way or the other to electron-attracting propensity.
 The most widely used of these scales was devised by Linus Pauling and is related to ionization energy and electron affinity.
 The Pauling scale runs from 0 to 4; the highest electron affinity, 4.0, is assigned to fluorine, while cesium has the lowest value of 0.7.
 Values less than about 2.2 are usually associated with electropositive, or metallic character.
 In the representation of the scale shown in figure, the elements are arranged in rows corresponding to their locations in the periodic table.
 The correlation is obvious; electronegativity is associated with the higher rows and the rightmost columns.

 The location of hydrogen on this scale reflects some of the significant chemical properties of this element.
-Although it acts like a metallic element in many respects (forming a positive ion, for example), it can also form hydride-ion (H) solids with the more electropositive elements, and of course its ability to share electrons with carbon and other p-block elements gives rise to a very rich chemistry, including of course the millions of organic compounds.
+Although it acts like a metallic element in many respects (forming a positive ion, for example), it can also form hydride-ion (H–) solids with the more electropositive elements, and of course its ability to share electrons with carbon and other p-block elements gives rise to a very rich chemistry, including of course the millions of organic compounds.

 What you need to know

-• You should be able to sketch out the general form of the periodic table and identify the various blocks and identify the groups corresponding to the alkali metals, the transition elements, the halogens, and the noble gases.
+Make sure you thoroughly understand the following essential ideas which have been presented above.
+It is especially imortant that you know the precise meanings of all the highlighted terms in the context of this topic.- You should be able to sketch out the general form of the periodic table and identify the various blocks and identify the groups corresponding to the alkali metals, the transition elements, the halogens, and the noble gases.

-• For the first eighteen elements, you should be able to predict the formulas of typical binary compounds they can be expected to form with hydrogen and with oxygen.
+- For the first eighteen elements, you should be able to predict the formulas of typical binary compounds they can be expected to form with hydrogen and with oxygen.

-• Comment on the concept of the "size" of an atom, and give examples of how radii are defined in at least two classes of of substances.
+- Comment on the concept of the "size" of an atom, and give examples of how radii are defined in at least two classes of of substances.

-• Define ionization energy and electron affinity, and explain the periodic general trends.
+- Define ionization energy and electron affinity, and explain the periodic general trends.

-• State the meaning and significance of electronegativity.
+- State the meaning and significance of electronegativity.

 Concept map